Composite baseball bat: History

 Composite bats have been around as early as the 1980s for use in slow-pitch softball.
 Most notably, Louisville Slugger developed a slow-pitch bat that was awarded best performance at the 2001 Bat Wars.
 Mike responded in 2002 by developing their own composite softball bat.
-Even though composite material has only been historically used in slow-pitch and softball, this technology has emerged in little league, high school and collegiate baseball as early as 2000.
+Even though composite material had only been historically used in slow-pitch and softball, this technology had emerged in little league, high school, and collegiate baseball as early as 2000.
 Baum Bat invented the 1st composite wood bat in 1991 with partnership with Major League Baseball.

 Design

 The design of a composite bat depends on which league it is suitable for play.
 Composite bats are used in a number of different leagues.
 Most Little League programs have governing rules concerning composite bats.
 High school (NFHS) and Collegiate play are governed under the BBCOR standards.
 Metal or composite bats are not allowed in the MLB or its affiliates.
 MLB or affiliates for short season and rookie ball does allow a select few composite wood bats.
 An example of MLB approved composite wood bat would be the Baum Bat.

 To be suitable for play in BBCOR leagues (NCAA, NFHS, etc.), for example, composite bats must meet certain requirements.
 Many of these requirements are the same as their aluminum or wood counterparts.
-For example, the bat's weight to length ratio, known as the drop (length in inches - weight in ounces), must equal negative three.
+For example, the bat's weight to length ratio, known as the drop (weight in ounces - length in inches), must equal negative three.
 Meaning, a bat with a 33-inch length must weigh 30 ounces.
 Further, no bat's barrel diameter, at any point, can be greater than 2 5/8 inches.
 For composite bats there is added scrutiny.
 Specifically, the rebound rate or trampoline effect, after an accelerated break in period, must stay under certain requirements.

 Little League International has a different standard for composite bat allowance in its leagues.
 Composite bats must meet an accelerated break standard set by the USA Baseball organization and be stamped with an official USA Baseball logo.
 Other bat dimensions are akin to wood and aluminum alloy requirements (length, barrel diameter, etc.).